housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-18-thinking-prpl.markdown

 Although using the Workbox CLI can make getting a service worker up and running an extremely simple and straightforward process, there may be scenarios where we would need a little more control on how our service worker is created.
 This can be for a number of reasons:

 * We have more complex pre-caching requirements than what Workbox provides out of the box.
-* We want to take advantage of other service worker features (such as [Background Sync](https://developers.google.com/web/updates/2015/12/background-sync), [Web Push](https://developer.mozilla.org/en-US/docs/Web/API/Push_API))
+* We want to take advantage of other service worker features (such as [Web Push](https://developer.mozilla.org/en-US/docs/Web/API/Push_API))
 * We already have a service worker file and only need to incorporate some Workbox features in addition to it.

-If this is the case, we can use the `injectManifest` mode provided by Workbox:
+For any of these scenarios, we can use the `injectManifest` mode provided by Workbox:

 {% highlight javascript %}
 workbox injectManifest workbox-config.js
 {% endhighlight %}

-By using this, we not only need to provide a destination service worker location but the location of an existing service worker (as the source) as well.
+By using this flag, we not only need to provide a destination service worker location but the location of an existing service worker as a source as well.

 <aside>
-  <p>There is a common conception that service workers may not be necessary in cases where most users who would open a specific webpage will most likely have a working network connection.
-Even though developers who cater to users who may be fortunate enough to have reliable network connections all the time may <i>feel</i> like there's no need for offline support, flaky network connections will eventually affect them for varying reasons.</p>
+  <p>There is a common conception that service workers may not be necessary in cases where the majority of users who would open a specific webpage likely have a working network connection.
+Even though developers who cater to users who are fortunate enough to have reliable network connections all the time may <i>feel</i> like there's no need for offline support, flaky network connections will eventually affect them for varying reasons.</p>
   <img src="assets/thinking-prpl/reliability-tweet.png" alt="Reliability" title="Reliability" class="article-image-with-source-border">
   <p><a href="https://twitter.com/HenrikJoreteg/status/909632750453321734">Tweet Source</a></p>
 </aside>